jamesmillerio/gpio-to-mqtt/README.md

   - **Retain:** Whether the broker should retain state change messages.

+## Extensibility

+There are two main ways to extend this project for your needs.
+The first and most obvious way is to create your own MQTT listener (perhaps using the [yosssi/gmq](https://github.com/yosssi/gmq) library).
+You can just run gpio-to-mqtt as a service to publish messages and your listener can act on those messages.

+However, if you'd like to extend gpio-to-mqtt for your own needs, you can do so by implementing a struct that implements IStatusReceiver.
+It is a very simple interface with one required method:

+> type IStatusReceiver interface {
+> 	Notify(pin Pin)
+> }

+Notify is called when a pin changes states.
+After implementing your struct, you can register it in the main.go file by calling the .AddReceiver() method of the SecuritySystem struct.
+This can be done after the Terminal and MQTT status receiver are registered.
+That should be all there is to it.

 ## To Do

 - [ ] Add more MQTT configuration options.
 We use the [yosssi/gmq](https://github.com/yosssi/gmq) library for our MQTT needs and it provides a lot of options that aren't currently supported in gpio-to-mqtt.